SavageVictor/SelfAssessment/Skills/Async.md

   - Future: 👂 heard
   - Deferred:
   - Sync generator: 🖐️ used
-  - Async Generator: 👂 heard
+  - Async Generator: 🖐️ used
-  - Async Iterator: 👂 heard
+  - Async Iterator: 🖐️ used
   - Event: 🙋 used
-  - Coroutine:
+  - Coroutine: 🖐️ used
-  - Goroutine:
+  - Goroutine: 🖐️ used
   - Signal: 🖐️ used
   - Stream: 🙋 used
   - Chain of responsibility: